pidge1014/SRD20.Path.V.1.5/Base Classes/Faithless.md

 At 15th level, you may add a third attack to your full attack, as if you were using the greater two weapon fighting feat.
 This meditative state counts as flurry of blows for the purposes of feats

 **Ancestors Memory (Ex):** Starting at 5th level, a faithless begins to learn how to tap into the collective memory of their ancestors.
-You may select two skills and add them as class skills, and proficiency with simple, martial or one exotic weapon.
+You may select two skills and add them as class skills, and gain a proficiency with simple, martial or one exotic weapon.
 At 10th level, and every 5 levels thereafter, you may select two more skills to add as class skills and one proficiency.

 **Improved Pragmatic Combat:**  At 6th level, you gain either the Improved Whip Mastery or Blinded Blade style as a bonus feat.